alexey0975/NodaSoft/readme.md

 # NodaSoft
 Test task from NodaSoft

-## this is a statig page
+## This is a static page

-Еo view it, download the repository and run the file index.html, or go [here](https://alexey0975.github.io/NodaSoft/)
+To view it, download the repository and run index.html, or go [here](https://alexey0975.github.io/NodaSoft/)